 In addition to interior chores, we spent time pulling down wallpaper, painting walls, mowing the lawn, pruning flowers, raking leaves, and shoveling snow.
 We worked crazy hours in our early 20s, and I hated facing a weekend full of chores on Friday evenings.

 Before we bought our home, relatives kept telling us real estate is always a wise investment.
 “You don’t want to rent,” they told us, “renting is just throwing money right out the window.
-Just swap your rent check for your mortgage payment.”
+Just swap your rent check for your monthly mortgage payment.”

 In my early 20s, I believed them.

 But owning a house can be incredibly expensive.
 We couldn’t afford a twenty-percent down payment when we bought our house, so we paid PMI each month.
 We also spent $12,000 on closing costs.

 We threw tons of money towards our mortgage payments, but most of the money went towards interest.
 In the first few years, we were barely making a dent towards owning our home.
 Making those mortgage payments didn’t feel much different than paying rent.

 Our home loan stressed our financial options, and we couldn’t spend money on travel or experiences.
 People say you build wealth when you purchase a property, but it’s a slow trickle to building equity, and those first few years barely make a dent.

 4. Owning a Home is Expensive

 Do you have the money to pay for unexpected expenses?